 Required experience and equipment

 Petar Kurschner Jr. is an award-winning freelance/film production/location manager/researcher based in Croatia, with a degree from the SAE Institute in Munich, Germany.
-See his work on http://petarkurschner.weebly.com/.
+Scouting for filming locations has taken him across Croatia and provided with insight into excellent spots for images and authentic experiences of his homeland.